 qualify for limited Occupational Injuries Benefits.

-covered for Occupational Injuries Benefits.
+working are covered for Occupational Injuries Benefits.

 Unlike other social insurance benefits it is not necessary to have a set

 number of PRSI contributions to qualify.
 It is simply necessary to be in